NCAR/DART/guide/creating-obs-seq-real.rst

 computed by running a model, possibly with a fixed amount of simulated noise added.
 These observations can be used for testing, determining the sensitivity of the model to assimilation, and for designing new observation systems.
 The DART system includes several ways to create synthetic observations.
-See the `Programs <#Programs>`__ section below for more details.
+For more information, see :doc:`creating-obs-seq-synthetic`.

 The DART framework enforces a clean separation between observations and the models they are assimilated into.
 The same observations can be used in any model